Bzmode/Stonebull/README.md

 * Reduced the aggro radius of all starting zone monsters.
 * Decreased creature's tendancy to use healing spells.
+* Reduced damage of every rare creature.
+* Reduced overall HP and armor of all 30+ creatures by 10%.
 * Slightly reduced armor of many creatures throughout the world.
 * Reduced the armor of many high level creatures and bosses.
+* Creatures randomize gender on spawn.
 * Slightly reduced the aggro radius of all monsters in the world, including dungeons.
 * Slightly reduced the movement speed of some monsters in the starting zones.
 * Adjusted drop table and rate of grey items from starting area creatures.